input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-07-addresses.md

 `addrRoot` is the BLAKE2b-224 hash of the tuple made from `addrType`, `addrSpendingData` and `addrAttributes`.

-`addrSpendingData is a special value which is bound to an address and must be revealed in order to spend coins belonging to this address.
+`addrSpendingData` is a special value which is bound to an address and must be revealed in order to spend coins belonging to this address.
 For example, for public key address this value contains the public key.
-In this case it is impossible to change address attributes without knowing of the public key because if the attributes have been changed the whole address becomes invalid.
+In this case, it is impossible to change address attributes without knowing of the public key because if the attributes have been changed the whole address becomes invalid.